jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # NOTES
     # False is not True
     # True is True
-    # True is not False
+    # False is False
-    # False is False and equal to False
+    # True is not False and not equal to False
     # True is not None and not equal to None
     # False is not None and not equal to None
     # None is None and equal to None